ShubhamNaiik/Electric-Vehicle-Analysis---EXCEL-/README.md

    2. Use data to forecast EV demand and guide future model releases or market entries.

 # Conclusion
-- The analysis reveals strong EV growth in select regions and a clear market shift toward BEVs.
+- The analysis reveals strong EV growth in selected regions and a clear market shift toward BEVs.
 - With data-driven actions from stakeholders, the U.S. EV market can achieve faster, smarter, and greener adoption.